luuminhphunmg/Pancakeswap-and-uniswap-trading-bot/README.md

 A Pancakeswap and Uniswap trading client (and bot) with market orders, limit orders, stop-loss, custom gas strategies, a GUI and much more.

-Please also check out my sniping bot

-<H3>If you have any questions or inquiries, you can contact my support via telegram: <b><a href="https://t.me/aviddotsupport">@aviddotsupport</a> (please note: this is not the maker of the bot, it's someone who delivers the support)</b> </H3>
+<H3>Please also check out my sniping bot.
+If you have any questions or inquiries, you can contact my support via telegram: <b><a href="https://t.me/aviddotsupport">@aviddotsupport</a> (please note: this is not the maker of the bot, it's someone who delivers the support)</b> </H3>